GFW Technical Review 02 – VPN

 Case Study: OpenVPN

-OpenVPN is a representative example of a classic VPN protocol and shows how early VPN traffic appeared “on the wire.”
+OpenVPN is a representative classic VPN protocol and a clean example of how early VPN traffic looked “on the wire.”

 OpenVPN connections are stateful.
-To begin, the client sends a “Client Reset” packet, and the server responds with a “Server Reset.”
+The client opens with a “Client Reset” packet; the server replies with a “Server Reset.”
 This exchange establishes a session ID and sets up a control channel.
-Afterward, the client and server perform a TLS handshake over this control channel, leveraging OpenSSL for cryptography.
-Once the TLS session is established and keys are exchanged, the data channel becomes active and encrypted payloads can flow.
+The two sides then run a TLS handshake over that control channel, using OpenSSL for cryptography.
+Once the TLS session is up and keys are exchanged, the data channel activates and encrypted payloads begin to flow.

 OpenVPN Session Establishment